PeterEFrancis/gin-rummy-AI/docs/catalog.md

 ### Friday 5/24/20

 Finished structural development on Python version and completed the aleph cycle.
 Performs 1/2 of simple player.
 TODO: don't add opponent's hand to possible cards during data collection.
-Also, make sure that we quantify aggression, do gradient boosting, and testing collect locations.
+Also, make sure that we quantify aggression, do gradient boosting, and test collect locations.

+## Week 4

+### Monday 6/8/20

+Tried using python version to generate XGBoost models.
+Began hand estimation.